How does PayPal report my sales to the IRS? Will I receive a tax Form 1099-K?

 - 200 payments for goods or services in the same year

 - Vermont, Massachusetts, Virginia, Maryland: $600 USD in gross payment volume from sales of goods or services in a single calendar year regardless of the number of transactions;

-- Illinois: $1,000 USD in gross payment volume from sales of goods or services in a single calendar year with at least 3 payment processed
+- Illinois: $1,000 USD in gross payment volume of goods or services in a single calendar year with at least 4 payment transactions processed.

 You may be asked to provide your tax identification number (TIN), such as a Social Security Number (SSN) or Employer Identification Number (EIN), to your existing account, if you don’t already have one on file.
 If your TIN fails verification, you’ll need to fill out an equivalent tax form W-9.

 If you cross the IRS thresholds in a given calendar year, PayPal will send Form 1099-K to you and the IRS for that tax year, the following year.

 You can access your 1099-K from your PayPal account by January 31st annually.
 Only those customers that meet the 1099-K eligibility requirements will see the 1099-K available for download in their account.